LinnCo shares rise in market debut

-(Reuters) - Shares of LinnCo LLC LNCO.O, a company set up to buy a stake in U.S. oil and gas producer Linn Energy LLC LINE.O, rose as much as 3 percent on their debut, a day after the company priced its offering at $36.50 per share.
+Oct 12 (Reuters) - Shares of LinnCo LLC, a company set up to buy a stake in U.S. oil and gas producer Linn Energy LLC, rose as much as 3 percent on their debut, a day after the company priced its offering at $36.50 per share.

 Linn Energy said in a filing that it intends to use the money received from LinnCo to repay debt, which stood at $6 billion as of June 30.
 Linn Energy has a market capitalization of about $8 billion.